scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 {% endtab %}
 {% endtabs %}

-The example above creates an endpoint, returning the current date and time available at `/time`.
+The example above creates an endpoint that returns the current date and time available at `/time`.
 The exact response will be recreated every time you refresh the webpage.

-Since the endpoint method has the `String` output type, the result will be sent with `text/plain` [content type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).
+Since the endpoint method has the `String` output type, the result will be sent with the `text/plain` [content type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).
 If you want an HTML output to be interpreted by the browser, you will need to set the `Content-Type` header manually or [use the Scalatags templating library](/toolkit/web-server-dynamic.html#using-html-templates), supported by Cask.